fentybit/code-challenges/Rails/Helpers-Partials-Routing/README.md

 * Build a custom query method that returns only the rentals taking place in the future (after current datetime) and use this on the Boat index page
 * BONUS: Add server validations and display them in form

-### PART 2B (IF TIME) - Build a rental index and show page with a nested resource
+### PART 2B - Build a rental index and baot show page with a nested resource
+* Build a boat show page that lists all the associated rentals along with an associated nested resource ('/boats/:id/rentals')
 * Link to each boat show page from the rentals index page
-* Build a boat show page that lists all the associated rentals
-* Create an associated nested resource ('/boats/:id/rentals')